Louis-Mozart/Embedding-Based-Reasoner/README.md

 # Results of the Family dataset
 ```

 For larger datasets, we have to sample the number of entities and relations.
-For the experiments to run fast, we need to select the type of instance we are interested from line 136-140 of this [file](examples/retrieval_eval.py).
-Below we only present how to get results on semnatic Bible but for other datasets can be obtain similarly by adding the corect path to the argument ```--path_kg```.
+For the experiments to run fast, we need to select the type of instance we are interested in from lines 136-140 of this [file](examples/retrieval_eval.py).
+Below we only present how to get results on the semantic Bible, but for other datasets can be obtained similarly by adding the correct path to the argument ```--path_kg```.

 ```shell
 # results on the semnatic bible data